Corrie stars reflect on Manchester attack

 Manchester attack: Coronation Street stars reflect

-Coronation Street actors Sally Ann Matthews and Georgia Taylor have been reflecting on the Manchester Arena attack, a year on.
+Coronation Street actors Georgia Taylor and Sally Ann Matthews have been reflecting on the Manchester Arena attack one year on.

-Sally Ann, who plays Jenny Bradley, told BBC Radio 5 live that “time stood a bit still that night”.
+Sally Ann, who plays Jenny Connor, told BBC Radio 5 live that "time stood a bit still that night".

 -